Disclaimer: I do not own Treasure Planet. However, I do own the original characters and plots.

 "Romantic?
 That sounds mushy."
 He put out his tongue in disgust.

 "Does this story have pirates and treasure?" he asked.
 His mother couldn't help but roll her eyes when he asked.
-He didn't enjoy any story that didn't have any pirates or treasure mentioned.
+He didn't enjoy any story that didn't have any pirates or treasure in it.

 "Of course.
 This story is one of a kind!"

 "Calm down, little spacer.
-Let me start," she said as she set him down.
-He nodded and looked up at her mother in anticipation.
+Let me start."
+He nodded and looked up at her mother expectantly.
 "Let's begin up in the Etherium, where every story ever told begins…"